Standard Personal Injury Fee Hovers Between 33.3% and 40%

 Expenses in a Personal Injury Case

 Did you know that most personal injury lawyers cover the costs or expenses as they come?
-They usually just deduct them from the total settlement.
+They usually just deduct them from the total settlement — leaving you with even less than the post-contingency-fee amount.

 Here are some of the common expenses and costs: